herrera-ignacio/design_patterns/structural/facade/README.md

 The _Facade_ patterns offers the following benefits:

-1. __It shields clients from subsystem components__, thereby reducing the number of objects that clients deal with and making the subsystem easier to use.
+1. __It shields clients from subsystem complexity__, thereby reducing the number of objects that clients deal with and making the subsystem easier to use.

-2. __It promotes weak coupling between the subsystem and its clients__.
+2. __It promotes weak coupling between the subsystem components and the clients__.
 Often components in a subsystem are strongly coupled.
 Weak coupling lets you vary the components of the subsystem without affecting its clients.
 Facade help layer a system and the dependencies between objects.
 They can eliminate complex or circular dependencies.
 Reducing compilation dependencies with facades can limit the recompilation needed for a small change in an important subsystem.

 3. __It doesn't prevent applications from using subsystem classes if they need to__, thus you can choose between ease of use and generality.